TPM is not a:

 TPM is a critical principle within Lean manufacturing.
-If machine uptime (availability) is not predictable and product can not flow smoothly and reliably then there will be inventory and buffers must be kept to protect the customer.
+If machine uptime (availability) is not predictable and product cannot flow smoothly and reliably then there will be excess inventory and buffers must be kept to protect the customer.
 Excess inventory is waste.
 Inventory ties up cash, takes up space, and may have a shelf life.

 Preventing UNPLANNED downtime is important and there are many tools such as NVH monitoring, infrared image surveying, ultrasonic tests, that can predict failures before they actually occur to keep machines "available" when they are needed.

 A robust preventive maintenance program is also key to a TPM program.
-Tracking and executing according the PM manuals are inputs to preventing unplanned downtime and quality defects.
+Tracking and executing according to the PM manuals are inputs to preventing unplanned downtime and quality defects.
 Similar to regular oil changes and tire rotations on a vehicle.

 It is critical that the users of the machines (operators) be involved in the TPM process.
-Maintenance departments should handle the major items but operators and regular users should have input and routine tasks and responsibility to ahieve a continuously improving OEE.
+Maintenance departments should handle the major items, but operators and regular users should have input and routine tasks and responsibility to achieve continuously improving OEE.

 Although they have a time and place, visual management can be done with handwritten charts, dry erase boards, magnets, and cards (such as Kanban cards).
 For example, hours on a machine can be handwritten and the next due date, then it is easily visible the status of the PM for that machine.